lekshmi-ramesh/lekshmi-ramesh.github.io/_pages/about.md

 I am currently working as a Senior Researcher at the [Robert Bosch Center for Cyber-Physical Systems](https://cps.iisc.ac.in/){:target="_blank" rel="noopener"} at the Indian Institute of Science (IISc), Bangalore.
 Before that, I was a Project Scientist at the [India Urban Data Exchange](https://iudx.org.in/){:target="_blank" rel="noopener"} program unit at IISc.
-I completed my PhD from the Department of ECE at IISc, where I worked with [Prof. Chandra R. Murthy](https://ece.iisc.ac.in/~cmurthy/doku.php){:target="_blank" rel="noopener"} and [Prof. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/){:target="_blank" rel="noopener"}.
+I completed my PhD from the Department of ECE at IISc in 2021, where I worked with [Prof. Chandra R. Murthy](https://ece.iisc.ac.in/~cmurthy/doku.php){:target="_blank" rel="noopener"} and [Prof. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/){:target="_blank" rel="noopener"}.
 I work on problems in the areas of high-dimensional statistics, information theory, and privacy.

 ---
 <span style="font-size:2em;">Publications</span>